Democratizing UX research: a year in review

 The key to democratization is to balance inclusivity and thorough research, leveraging teams' collective knowledge and expertise while upholding ethical standards and maintaining the quality of research insights.

-Benefits of Democratizing UX Research
+Benefits of democratizing UX research

 Democratizing UX research can benefit organizations and teams aiming to involve a broader range of stakeholders in the research process.